tabbytadi/TicTacToe/README.md

 # TicTacToe
-This is a Tic-Tac-Toe game simulation project made in C++
+This is a Tic-Tac-Toe game simulation project game made in C++